AryanRai/ClearRoads/README.md

 - Transport for NSW for traffic data
 - NSW EPA for air quality data
 - Bureau of Meteorology for weather data
-- University of Newcastle ENGG2112 teaching team
+- University of Sydney ENGG2112 teaching team

 ---